hoffmangroup/segway/doc/segway.rst

 ``likelihood/``                                     GMTK's report of the log likelihood for
                                                     the most recent M-step of EM training
 |rarr| ``likelihood.``\ \*\ ``.ll``                 contains text of the last log likelihood value for an
-                                                    iteration|rarr| Segway uses this to decide when to stop training ``log/``                                            diagnostic information
+                                                    instance|rarr| Segway uses this to decide when to stop training ``log/``                                            diagnostic information
 |rarr| ``details.sh``                               script file that includes the exact